maevemacglinchey/doc-assembly-line/variable_names.md

 We have 4 main groups of people:

-1. the user, and possibly other users (user2, user3, etc.) representing co-parties
+1. the user, and possibly other users (user2, user3, etc.) representing co-parties (this is the person completing the form)
 1. a child/children
 1. the opposing party/parties
 1. a witness(es)